Rosetta Stone Review: The Truth People Hide About This App

 And because of this setup, the child has no other option than to consume like a sponge.
 Moreover, because the child doesn't speak or understand any other language, they only process new information based on the one language they're learning.

-On the other hand, when you’re an adult, you probably speak 2 languages already, and it becomes difficult to really immerse yourself unless you’re in a restrictive environment that allows you to.
+On the other hand, when you're an adult, you probably speak 2 languages already, and it becomes difficult to really immerse yourself unless you're in a restrictive and immersive environment that allows you to.

 Now, imagine just being immersed in a language just because you looked at some pictures and repeated the associated words—all while your entire environment is speaking another language than what you're learning.